V. M. Salgaocar College of Law

-V. M. Salgaocar College of Law is a private government-aided law school situated at Miramar in Panji in the Indian state of Goa.
-It It offers 3 years LL.B., 5 years integrated Law course and LL.M. which is approved by Bar Council of India (BCI), New Delhi and affiliated to Goa University.
+V. M. Salgaocar College of Law is a government-aided law school situated at Miramar in the Indian state of Goa.
+It offers three years LL.B course, five years integrated Law course and LL.M, which is approved by Bar Council of India (BCI), New Delhi and is affiliated to Goa University.

 History

 V. M. Salgaocar College of Law was established in 1973 by the Devi Sharvani Education Society.
 Initially the college was known as the Mahadevrao Salgaocar College of Law.
-In 1997 the college was renamed as V. M. Salgaocar College of Law.
+In 1997, the college was renamed as V. M. Salgaocar College of Law.